fodisi/hackapay/README.md

 - Control of the submission process
 - Provide transparency during the evaluation process
 - Publicly publish the results; and/or
-- Provide transparency about the prizes you`ll to distribute as an incentive
+- Provide transparency about the prizes you'll to distribute as an incentive
-- Distribute the prizes to winner`s team members?
+- Distribute the prizes to winner's team members?
-- Improve your organizer`s image by using the blockchain to distribute prizes?
+- Improve your organizer's image by using the blockchain to distribute prizes?

 ##### UI: